-Port Nelson works under restricted operating hours to minimise noise disruption to neighbouring residents, however, the hours of operation coincide with the greatest traffic volumes and restrict the ability to shift truck movements to low periods of traffic at night time.
+The hours of land transport freight receipt/dispatch operation coincide with the greatest traffic volumes and there is a limited ability to shift truck movements to low periods of traffic at night time.
 Access to the port for freight carriers is important and congestion and unplanned closures has decreased the reliability of travel time.